MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/troubleshoot-deployment.md

 You've to either increase the amount of free disk space that is available or reduce the amount of space that Service Manager allocates for the database, and then attempt the installation again.
 If you're installing Service Manager in a nonproduction environment, you can specify as little as 500 MB for the database.

-## Next steps
+## Next step

-- To deploy Service Manager using command-line parameters, review [Deploy Service Manager from a command line](deploy-cmd-line.md).
+To deploy Service Manager using command-line parameters, review [Deploy Service Manager from a command line](deploy-cmd-line.md).